 🥡 Storage suggestions

-This one pot chicken and rice will keep in an airtight container when stored in the refrigerator for 3-5 days.
-Leftovers can be reheated in the oven or in the microwave.
+This one pot chicken and rice recipe will keep in an airtight container when stored in the refrigerator for 3-5 days.
+Reheat leftovers in the oven or in the microwave.

 🥘 More comfort food recipes